omisego/ios-sdk/README.md

 `transactionRequest`: The transactionRequest obtained from the QR scanner.

 `address`: (optional) The address from which to take the funds.
-If not specified, the main address will be used.
+If not specified, the current user's primary address will be used.

 `amount`: (optional) The amount of token to send.
-This amount can be either inputed when generating or consuming a transaction request.
+This amount can be either inputted when generating or consuming a transaction request.
 > Note that if the amount was not specified in the transaction request it needs to be specified here, otherwise the init will fail.

-`idempotencyToken`: The idem potency token used to ensure that the transaction will be executed one time only on the server.
+`idempotencyToken`: The idempotency token used to ensure that the transaction will be executed one time only on the server.
 If the network call fails, you should reuse the same `idempotencyToken` when retrying the request.

 `correlationId`: (optional) An id that can uniquely identify a transaction.
 Typically an order id from a provider.